-Extracting the Offline Adapter Standalone Management Utility
+Extracting the Offline Adapter Standalone Management Utility (Linux and Windows PE)

 The Offline Adapter Standalone Management utility is not installed; you must extract it from its zip file.
-Once you extract the utility, the following directories are created with the Linux executables in the lx\ directory and the Windows executables in the win\ directory.
+Once you extract the utility, the following directories are created.
+The Linux executable files are extracted to the lx\ directory, or the Windows executable files are extracted to the win\ directory.

 - boot\

 - firmware\

+- lx∖

-- 1x
+- win∖